sahitpj/TE-webapp/README.md

 The manual for the following application can be found at the following [link](https://docs.google.com/document/d/1wjDltKVBqwjA3020mLj9TlBXviKq_f_n_Ga82tJJN6g/edit?usp=sharing)

+Experiments, Results and other source code developed for the purpose of the application can be found [here](https://github.com/sahitpj/GSoC-codebase)

 ![image](main.png)

 The application runs on `Flask`, uses `stanford coreNLP`, Google's `SyntaxNet` and `Spacy` for parsers and dependency parsers.
 RDF generated from the application is in the `turtle` format.